oasisprotocol/oasis-core/docs/setup/deploying-a-runtime.md

 We will now run a node that will act as a compute, storage and client node for the runtime.

+{% hint style="info" %}
-NOTE: in a real word scenario there would be multiple nodes running the runtime, each likely serving as a single type only.
+In a real word scenario there would be multiple nodes running the runtime, each likely serving as a single type only.
+{% endhint %}

 Before running the node, gather the following data parameters and set up environment variables to simplify instructions.